 Brenda Martin, M.B.A., Advocate, Keynote Speaker and Workshop Facilitator, recently served on the National PTA (NPTA) Communication Committee and is an NPTA Social Media Ambassador.
 She has presented national workshops on Social Media, Increasing Graduation Rates and Parenting Advocacy.
 She was a panelist on NBC's EDUCATION NATION, "Stepping Up: The Power of a Parent Advocate" in New York for Parenting Magazine's Mom Congress and also aired on C-SPAN.
 She was selected by the White House and U.S. Department of Education as a White House Champion of Change: Winning the Future for America, national series.
-She is serving on the advisory board for Essence Magazine's "Mission Critical: Education First" Initiative, serving 7 million readers.
+Brenda was recently inducted into the Kentucky Civil Rights Hall of Fame 2017.

 Due to her drive, she sometimes drives to Washington, D.C. for meetings with U. S. Department of Education & legislators, Senate ESEA hearing and Mom Congress all while she was serving as the Northeastern Kentucky District PTA President, Kentucky PTA Board of Directors, and other committees.
 She has mentored in the school district where she has been engaged or volunteered with multiple projects over 15 years.
 She has taught Advocacy workshops at their state PTA convention and meet with legislators concerning various bills affecting children's education and welfare.
 She presented, "Parent Advocacy" at the National Black Family Conference.